taskcluster/taskcluster-lib-monitor/README.md

 The available options are:

+ * `rootUrl` - the rootUrl for this Taskcluster instance; used with `credentials` to fetch statsum and sentry keys
  * `credentials`: `{clientId: '...', accessToken: '...'}` - Taskcluster credentials (no default - must be provided)
  * `projectName` - The project that will be written under to Statsum and Sentry.
  * `patchGlobal` - If true (the default), any uncaught errors in the service will be reported to Sentry.